All Activities

 The room

-I moved table to table, answering what I could and learning from what people tried.
-It felt like a workshop, not a talk.
+I moved table to table, answered what I could, and watched what people tried first.

 Small group discussing Claude Code around a laptop at Central Market